alexharri/website/posts/icelandic-developer-survey-2024.md

 <BarChart data="cloud-providers-by-language" width={1100} height={340} />

-Developers using Azure, Origo and Advania are _much_ more likely to use C# than developers using other cloud providers.
+Developers using Azure, Origo, and Advania are _much_ more likely to use C# than developers using other cloud providers.
 Developers using Azure are around 2.5 times more likely to use C# compared to developers using AWS.

-Usage of TypeScript and Python seems inversely correlated to usage of C#.
+Usage of TypeScript and Python seems inversely correlated to the usage of C#.

 ### Continuous integration and continuous delivery (CI/CD)